 The JEM's leader, Masood Azhar, was released from Indian imprisonment in December 1999 in exchange for 155 hijacked Indian Airlines hostages.
 The 1994 HUA kidnappings by Omar Sheikh of US and British nationals in New Delhi and the July 1995 HUA/Al Faran kidnappings of Westerners in Kashmir were two of several previous HUA efforts to free Azhar.
 The JEM on 1 October 2001 claimed responsibility for a suicide attack on the Jammu and Kashmir legislative assembly building in Srinagar that killed at least 31 persons, but later denied the claim.

-The Indian Government has publicly implicated the JEM, along with Lashkar-e-Tayyiba for the 13 December 2001 attack on the Indian Parliament that killed 9 and injured 18.
+Five militants of Jaish-e-Mohammed (JeM) stormed the heavily guarded parliament complex in New Delhi on December 13, 2001, armed with grenades, guns and explosives, but security forces killed them before they could enter the main chamber.
+The Indian Government publicly implicated the JEM, along with Lashkar-e-Tayyiba for the 13 December 2001 attack on the Indian Parliament that killed 9 and injured 18.
 India blamed the Lashkar-e-Tayiba and the Jaish e-Mohammed terrorist groups for the attack.
-India has demanded that Pakistan prevent such terrorist groups from operating out of Pakistan or Pakistan-controlled territory.
+India demanded that Pakistan prevent such terrorist groups from operating out of Pakistan or Pakistan-controlled territory.
 Since December 2001, Pakistan cracked down on Islamic extremists.
 They include leaders of Lashkar-e-Tayiba and Jaish-e-Mohammed, as well as members of the Jamiat Ulema-i-Islami, a Muslim party with ties to the Taleban and Kashmiri terrorist groups.
 Pakistani President Pervez Musharraf pledged that Pakistan will not allow its territory to be used for terrorism.
 The group was banned and its assets were frozen by the Pakistani Government in January 2002.

 Pakistani authorities suspect that perpetrators of fatal anti-Christian attacks in Islamabad, Murree, and Taxila, during 2002 were affiliated with the JEM.